ColinKennedy/tk-config-default2-respawn/adding_code.md

 `{respawn_location}/vendors/rezzurect/adapters/nuke/nuke_setting.py`

 In there is a single class called "CommonNukeSettingAdapter".
-Add the same your `env.PYTHONPATH.append` command from before inside of it.
+Add the same `env.PYTHONPATH.append` command from before inside of it.

 ```python